manikantasiva/yeleswaram/README.md

 ## About (Yeleswaram)::
  Yeleswaram is one of the coolest and pleasant places in East Godavari.
  It is near Yerravaram (NH16) located near to  National high way Vizag to Rajahmundry.
- Yeleswaram is a rural place and it contains some tourist places....
+ Yeleswaram is a rural place and it contains some tourist places.

 ### 1.Yeleru project---